softchris/azure-book/azure-functions.md

 ## The many choices in the Cloud
 Now, being in the Cloud means you have options, A LOT of options in fact.
 You can be on the lowest level deciding exactly what memory, or hard drive type, your apps can run on.
 Then you can be on a more managed level where you are happy to create a Virtual Machine, a so called VM, where you can install the OS and software you need.
 There are still more steps on this ladder namely running your applications in App Services where you don't have a VM anymore, just a place for your code to reside and yes you can decide what OS to run this on but that's pretty much it, it's a SAAS, software as a Service platform.
-BUT, there is a step above that - `Serverless`.
+BUT, there is a step above that - Serverless.

 ## Introducing Serverless
 So what does Serverless mean?